Ulithi: Postwar

 The Station is completely isolated, and there is no opportunity for liberty or leave.
 Of course, there is no use for cars here, and dependents are not allowed.
-All supplies and mail come from Guam...flights averaging one every week or ten days.
-Every three months heavy supplies and fuel are delivered...and once a year, USCGC Kukui makes a stop here.
+All supplies and mail come from Guam ... flights averaging one every week or ten days.
+Every three months heavy supplies and fuel are delivered ... and once a year, USCGC Kukui makes a stop here.

 The cost of living for personnel here is very cheap, with little opportunity to spend money.
 Necessary items such as soap, cigarettes, toothpaste are stocked and beer and soda are on sale during non-working hours.
 Native handicraft is limited to canoe models, small statutes and grass skirts, which seldom run more than five or six dollars.
 Once a month a shopping list is sent to Guam...men can order anything that can be purchased on Guam...there is always Sears and Roebuck or Montgomery Ward.
 Officers are charged for three meals a day, regardless whether they eat them or not...about $50.00 a month.

-As mentioned before, the recreational facilities are numerous and varied, and include: Swimming...spear fishing...fishing...shelling...photography...leather craft...Ham radio...volleyball..tennis..pool...horse shoes...movies...baseball & softball...boat trips...shooting.
+As mentioned before, the recreational facilities are numerous and varied, and include: Swimming...spear fishing...fishing...shelling...photography...leather craft...Ham radio...volleyball...tennis...pool...horse shoes...movies...baseball & softball...boat trips...shooting.

 In conclusion...this station has many advantages and few disadvantages, as compared with other Loran Stations.
 The weather and climate are close to ideal, the station and equipment are in excellent repair, recreational facilities are many and varied, supplies and mail are better than average, and the natives are interesting, sincere honest people.
 The only disadvantage...is the isolation.
 All in all, this is a pretty wonderful place.

-The station remained in operation until 1965, when they were again relocated to Yap.
+The station remained in operation until 1965, when it was again relocated to Yap.

+Native Population Returns

 A detailed census in 1949 reported that there were 421 inhabitants, mostly elderly.
-A follow up census in 1960 showed a rise to 514, with the ratio of men to women having shifted to a small preponderance of males.
+A follow-up census in 1960 showed a rise to 514, with the ratio of men to women having shifted to a small preponderance of males.

 Typhoon Ophelia

 Typhoon Ophelia struck the atoll on November 30, 1960, and caused significant damage both physically and socially.

 The Coast Guard on the island of Falalop was first notified of a possible tropical disturbance two days prior to the actual typhoon.
 No action was taken at that time by the personnel other than to observe on a chart of the area the progress of the storm.
 The next day the station was notified from Guam that it was to take certain safeguarding precautions.
-While the personnel was engaged in this activity, the winds picked up so noticeably that the local commanding officer notified the Coast Guard section on Guam it was going to move...equipment, personal gear, and emergency rations to a concrete bunker.
+While the personnel were engaged in this activity, the winds picked up so noticeably that the local commanding officer notified the Coast Guard section on Guam it was going to move ... equipment, personal gear, and emergency rations to a concrete bunker.